ttzv/ITem/README.md

 <img src="https://thumbs.gfycat.com/OrdinaryDependentCornsnake-size_restricted.gif"></img>

-Main idea behind this app is to allow quick access to data of all Users.

-To achieve this the application tries to synchronize every User that exists in selected Organizational Unit (configurable in Settings).

-If connection to LDAP could not be estabilished the app will still launch, because all data is stored in database.
-Application does not use any Object-Relational Mapping framework, so only currently supported DBMS is Postgres, however it is possible to add different DBMS drivers with some changes in code.
+This application allows to retrieve users from LDAP and quickly generate and/or send personalized templates (mails, sms, signatures).

-Along with data from LDAP it is possible to store additional information unique or shared between several ADUsers, such as City where they reside (each Users' City is parsed from their parent container in LDAP, so for example, if User DN is "dn=Jane Doe,ou=New City,ou=Employees,dc=ttzv,dc=local" application will assume "Jane Doe" resides in City named "New City")
+Along with data from LDAP it is possible to store additional information unique or shared between several ADUsers, such as City where they reside (each Users' City is parsed from their parent container in LDAP, so for example, if User DN is "dn=Jane Doe,ou=New City,ou=Employees,dc=ttzv,dc=local" application will assume "Jane Doe" resides in City which location was "New City").

 This brings us to the next point: